 There’s definitely a family resemblance between Final Fantasy, Romancing SaGa, Suikoden, Breath of Fire, and others that use the standard random encounter system (i.e., turn-based might be different for each game, but you’ll still find that familiar mechanic) that makes the JRPG genre a very diverse group.

-At the same time, dungeon crawlers, tactical RPGs, action RPGs, and party-based RPGs have all been included in the JRPG definition without hesitation as well.
-So what does that mean for different styles of RPGs?
-How does Final Fantasy XV fit the classic definition of a JRPG?
-What is Kingdom Hearts?
+At the same time, the definition of JRPGs has also encompassed dungeon crawlers, tactical RPGs, action RPGs, and party-based RPGs without hesitation.
+What does that mean for the varying styles of RPGs?
+How does Final Fantasy XV fit the traditional definition of a JRPG?
+How about Kingdom Hearts?

 What About a Traditional JRPG?